| || member for 6 years, 5 months, 13 days|

 |Bio and Links|

 I live in Maryland but my heart and much of the family I am researching is in Pennsylvania.
 The majority of my family is of German origin, emigrating in the early to mid 1700s.
-On my father's side I have a particular interest in the following families: Stine/Stein, Rittenhouse, Smith, and Hauze.
+On my father's side I have a particular interest in the following families: Stine/Stein, Smith, Hauze, Burkert, and Flick.
 On my mother's side I am deeply vested in Virginia/West Virginia and the Hite and Manning families, as well as the Strouse family in Pennsylvania.
 See my Virtual Cemeteries for direct ancestors.|

 I have more detailed copies of photos uploaded to this site and welcome requests.
 If the memorial I have uploaded is not related to my family, I would be pleased to turn over ownership to a family member.